SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     animations : set(Animation)
 ```

-Abilities with this property will play an animation while they are active.
-Whether the animation loops is defined in the `.sprite` file linked in the `Animation` object.
+Play an animation while the ability is used.
+The animation itself is configured in the `.sprite` file linked in the `Animation` object.

 **animations**
-The animation(s) played while the ability is active.
-If more than one animation is defined, the engine picks one of them at random.
+The animation(s) played while the ability is used.
+If more than one animation is defined, the engine randomly picks one of them.

 ## ability.property.type.AnimationOverride